IntelLabs/Open-Omics-Acceleration-Framework/applications/esm/README.md

 Open-Omics-ESM is an optimized version of the Evolutionary Scale Modeling (ESM) toolkit, tailored for modern CPUs.
 It improves the performance of key ESM modules—such as ESM-embeddings, LM-Design, InverseFolding, and ESMFold—by leveraging Intel Extension for PyTorch (IPEX) and performing computations in lower precision (bf16).

 ## Installation
-### Step 1: Run the build container script
+### Step 1: Run the script to create the Docker images
-Execute the build script to create the Docker container
+Execute the script using the following command:

 ```bash
  cd docker_setup